jamesmistry/breadlog/docs/source/getting-started.rst

       2023-11-21T10:34:34.987Z ERROR [breadlog] [ref: 28] Failed: One or more missing references were found

-   The locations Breadlog reports missing references are where it will insert references when run in code generation mode (when you omit the ``--check`` flag).
+   The locations Breadlog reports missing references are where it will insert references when run in edit mode (when you omit the ``--check`` flag).

    If you'd like Breadlog to ignore a particular log statement, add a comment to the line before the statement with the text ``breadlog:ignore``.
 For more details, see :doc:`directives`.

-2. Once you're happy with the output, you can run Breadlog in code generation mode (without the ``--check`` flag).
-This will modify your code, inserting references in log messages where they are found to be missing:
+2. Once you're happy with the output, you can run Breadlog in edit mode (without the ``--check`` flag).
+This will modify your code, inserting references in log statements where they are found to be missing:

    .. code-block:: bash